• Skip to main content

 Closing Thoughts on Women and Fantasy Football

 Based on my experience, gender doesn’t matter.
-Some people understand the game, and some people are a little foggy on how many points a touchdown is.
+Some people understand the game, and others are a little foggy on how many points a touchdown is.
 A woman may know more than a man.
 (Personally, I know a lot more than my husband does.)

 Some women know who Gronk is, and some men have no idea what a “Gronk Spike” is.
 Anyone can win in their league with a little knowledge and luck when it comes down to it.

-If you’re a woman, don’t let the game intimidate you, but make sure you do some research.
-While the draft magazines are still published every year, much information is on the internet for free.
-ESPN is a great place to learn about the game and the players, especially if you sign up to be an Insider.
-(If you’re really unsure about fantasy football, the Insider subscription also has a feature that will show you who to put in your lineup each week.)
+If you’re a woman, don’t let the game intimidate you, but do research.
+While the draft magazines are still published yearly, much information is available on the Internet for free.
+ESPN is a great place to learn about the game and the players, especially if you sign up as an Insider.
+(If you’re unsure about fantasy football, the Insider subscription also has a feature showing you who to put in your lineup each week.)

 Don’t stress too much about the draft or the rest of the season.
 You don’t have to watch the NFL Network every day.
 You don’t even need to watch a football game that week.
 Get the app and follow along.

 Remember to check your lineup each week for injuries and bye weeks.
-If you receive a trade request that you’re not sure about, do some research or asked an unbiased person for advice.
+If you receive a trade request you’re unsure about, research or ask an unbiased person for advice.
 For the most part, fantasy football is luck mixed with a lot of praying that your quarterback doesn’t get knocked out for the season.

-If you’re a man, don’t expect you’re going to win against a woman just because men dominate the NFL.
+If you’re a man, don’t expect to win against a woman just because men dominate the NFL.
 You never know.
 Your female competitor may have grown up with big football aspirations!

 By Kati Jewell